gemlorenz10/cms-sms/README.md

 # Center Monitoring System with SMS
     CMS mobile with sms alert.This is for Withcenter Inc, internal use.
+    This project is based on [Aonic Repository](https://github.com/thruthesky/aonic).
 * Web Server Monitoring
 * ~~Server Statistics Monitoring~~
 * ~~Internet Monitoring~~

-This project is based from [Aonic Repository](https://github.com/thruthesky/aonic).

 ##Platforms Used
     - NodeJS